ux-talk-tokyo/ux-talk-tokyo/docs/_posts/2017-02-21-ux-talk-34-react-native-by-mark-mcfarlane-and-culture-and-people-by-davide-petrillo.md

 ---
 layout: post
-title: UX Talk #34: "React Native" by Mark McFarlane and "Culture and People" by Davide Petrillo
+title: 2017 Feb-UX Talk #34: "React Native" by Mark McFarlane and "Culture and People" by Davide Petrillo
 snippet: Hi, we are back for April and this time we are at Pivotal!
 (Thanks, Pivotal Labs!)
 There will be ...
 ---
 94 participants